|Type of account||Can Fidelity lend my securities?||How much can Fidelity lend?|

 How do I track the status of my wire transfer?

 You can check the status of your wire transfer from your Fidelity account.
-Log in and select the Activity & Orders tabLog In Required from your Portfolio Summary page.
+Log in and select the Activity & Orders tabLog In Required from your Portfolio Summary page, then select Pending transactions.

 How do I track the status of my transfer of assets (TOA) request?